forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 The key is that, for example, when the pointer of A reaches the end, then redirect it to the head of B, until "pA" meets "pB".

+**162. Find Peak Element**: A peak element is an element that is greater than its neighbors.
+Given an input array nums, where nums[i] ≠ nums[i+1], find a peak element and return its index.

+Binary search.
+Gradually narrow down the range according to `mid`'s "derivative".

 **164\.
 Maximum Gap**: Given an unsorted array, find the maximum difference between the successive elements in its **sorted form**.
 Assume all elements in the array are non-negative integers.
 Try to solve it in linear time/space.

 Radix Sort(LSD String Sort) or Bucket Sort(somehow ensures that the two elements that forms the  maximum gap are in different buckets).